 When your data is inserted into Hyprcubd, it is triple replicated to fault tolerant network storage devices.
 After a certain amount of time, your data is written to a highly durable object storage system with eleven 9s of durability.

 Traditional DBMSs are designed for Create, Update, and Delete operations.
 To ensure data consistency, these databases must use transactions or locks to protect access to the same data by concurrent operations.
 This comes at a great cost to database complexity and storage design.
 Locking is slow especially in distributed systems.
-Storage for these systems is also row oriented on disk to provide fast lookup to the data being modified.
+Storage for these systems is also row oriented on disk to provide fast lookup to a specific row.

-Hyprcubd is a purpose built timeseries database that reduces internal complexity by not requiring coordiated access to data.
-Data is also stored in a columar fashion to increase data locality, heavily increase processor cache performance, and utilize data compression techniques.
+Hyprcubd is a purpose built timeseries database that reduces internal complexity by not requiring coordinated access to data.
+Data is also stored in a columnar fashion to increase data locality, increase processor cache performance, and utilize data compression techniques.
+Hyprcubd is optimized for OLAP workloads that scan large amounts of data to analyze trends.
 All of these greatly increase the performance of Hyprcubd while reducing operational costs.
-We are able to pass these savings on to our customers.
+We are able to pass these savings on to you.